larammerce/docs/8.x/getting-started/installation.md

-All the development requirements installations are done. you can now [setup Larammerce project](#setup-larammerce-project).
+All the installations required for development have been completed.
+You can now [setup Larammerce project](#setup-larammerce-project).

 ---

 ## Production installation guide

-This section provides procedures for installing the Larammerce project for the production environment.
+This section provides the procedures to install the Larammerce project in the production environment.
-The tutorial is based on `CentOS 7`. you are free to choose your preffered distro, but consider changing command structures based on your distro.
+The tutorial is based on `CentOS 7`.
+You are free to choose your preferred distro, but consider changing the commands' structures based on your distro.

 ### Requirements